Plastics

 Recycling of plastic waste from households

-The cantons are responsible for ensuring an environmentally compatible disposal of residential waste.
+The cantons are responsible for ensuring an environmentally sound disposal of municipal waste.
 They generally assign this task to their municipal authorities.
-Domestic plastic waste is also subject to this monopoly on waste disposal.
-The separate collections of domestic plastic waste by private providers therefore have to be approved of by the cantons or the municipal authorities.
+Plastic waste from households is also subject to this monopoly on waste disposal.
+The separate collections of plastic waste from households by private providers therefore have to be approved of by the cantons or the municipal authorities.
 For this purpose, the FOEN has drafted a Model licence agreement for municipal authorities with Explanatory notes (both documents available in German, French and Italian).
 This model agreement can be used voluntarily by the municipalities for contracts with private service providers.

 Outlook